 There is existing law that prohibits littering even in public areas, the problem is – lack of enforcement.

-Tapueluelu supported such initiative and said our people should follow the civilization in Japan where people at very young age is taught to stop throwing rubbish in public places.
+Tapueluelu supported such initiative and said our people should follow the civilization in Japan where people at very young age are taught to stop discarding rubbish in public places.

-Another Touliki villager pointed out their area is located in the seafront therefore police should be deployed in the area to fine people on the spot if found littering.
+Another Touliki villager pointed out their area is located along the seafront therefore police should be deployed in the area to fine people on the spot if found littering.

 The same proposal was also put forward during the parliamentary visit meeting at Fangaloto and Patangata.